jovald/gcp-serverless-data-pipeline/README.md

 # Serverless data pipeline with Cloud Functions, Pub/Sub and BigQuery on GCP

-This project aims to show how to implmenet a simple data pipeline on GCP using some of its serverless services: **Cloud Functions**, **Pub/Sub**, **Cloud Scheduler** and **BigQuery**.
+This project aims to show how to implement a simple data pipeline on GCP using some of its serverless services: **Cloud Functions**, **Pub/Sub**, **Cloud Scheduler**, and **BigQuery**.

 ## Introduction

-The pipeline consist of a process that regularly gets data from an API and load it into BigQuery.
-Considering its popularity, the current weather data API by **OpenWeatherMap** was choosen to exemplify the data gathering stage.
+The pipeline consists of a process that regularly gets data from an API and loads it into BigQuery.
+Considering its popularity, the current weather data API by **OpenWeatherMap** was chosen to exemplify the data gathering stage.

 ### Reference architecture